mlochbaum/BQN/doc/search.md

         "initial set" (¬∘∊/⊣) "difference"  # Remove 𝕩

-These are the APL functions Intersect (`∩`) and Without (`~`).
+These functions appear in APL as Intersect (`∩`) and Without (`~`).
 Really, only `𝕩` is treated like a set, while the ordering and multiplicity of elements of `𝕨` are maintained.
 I think the explicit implementations show this well, since `𝕩` is only used as the right argument to `∊`, and prefer this clarity to the brevity of a single symbol.

 ## Index of